Cyprotex is a specialist provider of ADME and PK services and offer a range of in vitro permeability and transporter assays.

 Understanding whether your compound interacts with drug transporters is an important stage in the drug development process.
 In vitro transporter interaction assays are used to identify if clinical drug-drug interaction studies are required.

-The draft FDA guidance for industry on drug interaction studies (Feb 2012)1 and the European Medicines Agency (EMA) guideline on the investigation of drug interactions (adopted 2012)2 provides recommendations on the seven most relevant drug transporters for evaluation in the drug discovery and development process:
+The draft FDA guidance for industry - In vitro metabolism- and transporter-mediated drug-drug interaction studies (2017)1 and the European Medicines Agency (EMA) guideline on the investigation of drug interactions (adopted 2012)2 provides recommendations on the seven most relevant drug transporters for evaluation in the drug discovery and development process:

 In addition to the main 7 transporters, the EMA also recommends preferably evaluating: